Exchange semester Master

 The International Office (IO) offers small group advisory meetings to students returning from their semester abroad.
 "Welcome Back" intends to make your return easier and provide you with information on important things you need to get done once you’re back in Vienna.

-Share your experiences from your stay abroad with prospective outgoing students at our annual Go Global exchange fair and represent your host university!
+Share your experiences from your stay abroad with prospective outgoing students at our annual Go Global - Your Event to Internationalize Your Studies and represent your host university!

 Transcript of records and credit transfer